Compendiums for Alaska

 What will happen to my comment?

 Comments NPS receives from the public will be considered by each park in the annual update of its compendium.
 It should be remembered that the information received only represents the people who responded.
 Also, public involvement is not a voting process.
 The results of the public comments will be used, along with the analysis of other information and data gathered, including input from the state of Alaska, to complete the compendium.
 Commenting is your opportunity to influence the management of the national parks in Alaska.
 Comments will be addressed in a preamble to each park's final compendium.
 Comments, including names and street addresses of respondents, will be available for public review.
 Individual respondents may request confidentiality, which we will honor to the extent allowable by law.
 If you wish to withhold your name or address, you must state this prominently at the beginning of your comment.
 We will make all submissions from organizations or business, and from individuals identifying themselves as representatives or officials of organizations or businesses, available for public inspection in their entirety.

 When is the compendium period open?

-Comments on the park compendiums will be accepted by mail or electronically on PEPC between January 15 and February 15.
+Comments on the proposed changes will be accepted by mail or electronically on PEPC between January 15 and February 15.
 Comments are welcome at any time in addition to this timeframe, but comments received after February 15 will be considered in future revisions.

 Are the parks' current compendiums available?

 How can I view the proposed changes?

-The proposed compendiums are available only during the comment period.
+The proposed changes can be viewed during the comment period.
 If it is during that period (see below), then there is an active link below.

 The National Park Service is committed to making all practicable efforts to make the park compendiums accessible and usable by all individuals.
 If you require assistance please call 907-644-3510.